How Does Partition by Appraisal Work in California law?

 Partition by Appraisal Requires the Consent of All Co-Owners

 Parties seeking to oppose a partition by sale may urge the court to order a partition by appraisal.
 However, such a request is improper absent agreement of the parties to partition by appraisal.
-As the 1976 Law Revision Comment to this section explains that: “The purpose of this chapter is to provide an alternative method of partition for coowners who agree to use this method.”
+As the 1976 Law Revision Comment to Code of Civil Procedure 873.910 explains that: “The purpose of this chapter is to provide an alternative method of partition for coowners who agree to use this method.”
 Indeed, this manner of partition is strictly reserved for those co-owners who explicitly agree to a partition by appraisal.

 From a practical standpoint, the partition by appraisal statutory scheme is rarely used as reflected by the lack of case law interpreting the partition by appraisal statutes.
 This is presumably because it requires all parties to agree on who will be the buyer and the use of an appraiser.
 If these co-owners are willing to work together to agree to a partition by appraisal, it is unclear why the parties would need judicial oversight.
 Indeed, there is nothing that prevents parties from simply hiring an appraiser and deciding a buyout price without filing a partition action.